2 Week Mexico Itinerary: Backpacking the Yucatán Peninsula

 Step 1: Merida to Cancun

 • Cancun is 300 KM (186.4 miles) from Merida.
-The average travel time is anywhere from 3.5 to 4.5 hours, depending on the mode of transport and destination within Cancun.
+The average travel time is between 3.5 to 4.5 hours, depending on the mode of transport and destination within Cancun.
 As always, a taxi is an option but can be pricey, especially for longer distances like the trip from Merida to Cancun or vice versa.
 I have not traveled by private taxi on this route.
 If this is the option you want to take, I suggest scheduling one and agreeing on a price beforehand!

 • Instead, the ADO bus is again, my preferred and suggested form of transport for traveling to Cancun.
 There are many direct routes from Merida to Cancun each day.
 Buses start departing at 1:00 in the morning, with the last one departing at 11:57 at night.
 Prices vary depending on the day of the week, the time of day, and when you choose to purchase the ticket, but they can fall anywhere from 300-800 pesos.